 A newly registered credit union will have zero or close to no assets.
 As the regulatory reserve requirement is calculated as a percentage of total assets, a newly established credit union could have a regulatory reserve requirement of zero or close to zero.
-An initial reserve requirement is necessary to ensure that a newly registered credit union has adequate reserves to meet the credit union's anticipated growth and to take account of operating losses that can be expected to occur until the credit union reaches an operationally viable performance level.
-Until such time as a new credit union's regulatory reserve requirement exceeds $\{10,000\}$ they are required to hold an initial reserve of $\{10,000\}$ .
+An Page 7 of 11

 The amount a newly registered credit union is required to hold in initial reserves will be determined on a case by case basis taking account of factors including the proposed business model, common bond, financial information and projections and the credit union's strategic plan.
-The minimum amount that a newly registered credit union will be required to hold in initial reserves is $\leq 10,000$ .
+The minimum amount that a newly registered credit union will be required to hold in initial reserves is $\leq 10,000$.